Thank you for subscribing

 When doing your audit, don’t forget to consider the standard of your contents, such as heirloom jewellery, luxury watches and leather couches, as this may impact the amount of insurance cover you require.

-The RACV Home Contents Calculator can also help you make an assessment on the value of your contents.
-You will still have to note big-ticket items, but the calculator makes estimates based on such things as the number of occupants, and the size of the house.
+The RACV Home Contents Calculator* can help you make an assessment on the value of your contents.
+You will still need to note big-ticket items, but the calculator makes estimates based on such things as the number of occupants, and the size of the house.

 The RACV Home Contents Calculator also takes into account the number of bedrooms, living areas, bathrooms and other rooms as an indication of the size of the home, as well as the extent of furniture in each room.